kgicheha/securityPlusNotes/notes.md

 Bandwidth Speed Tester
 Tests the bandwidth and latency of a user’s internet connection.
 This application is typically accessed through a third-party website and can be used to confirm user reports about slow connections or download speeds.

+SYSTEMS SECURITY CONCEPTS
+Principles of network security
+CIA TRIAD
+The fundamentals of security → Confidentiality, Integrity, Availability

+Confidentiality
+Prevents disclosure of information to unauthorized individuals or systems Certain information should only be known to certain people Use Encryption
+Encode messages so only certain people can read it Implement access controls
+Selectively restrict access to a resource
+Use steganography
+Conceal information within another piece of information Commonly associated with hiding information in an image

+Integrity
+Messages can’t be modified without detection
+Data is stored and transferred as intended
+	Any modification to the data would be identified
+Use Hashing
+	Map data of an arbitrary length to data of a fixed length Use digital signatures
+	Mathematical scheme to verify the integrity of data Use certificates
+	Combine with a digital signature to verify an individual Non-repudiation
+	Provides proof of integrity, can be asserted to be genuine

+Availability
+Systems and networks must be up and running Information is accessible to authorized users
+Always at your fingertips
+Use redundancy
+Build services that will always be available
+Fault tolerance
+	The system will continue to run, even when a failure occurs Patching
+	Stability, close security holes

+Common Network Security Vulnerabilities
+Improperly installed hardware or software
+Operating systems or firmware that have not been updated Misused hardware or software
+Poor or a complete lack of physical security
+Insecure passwords